Advanced

 Overlay Source panel

-• Active source tab: source label + location metadata (fragment/include/define), with optional column.
+• Active source tab: source label + location metadata (fragment/include/define/compute), with optional column.

 • Source snippet centred around the failing line